James G. Swan

 James Gilchrist Swan (January 11, 1818 – May 18, 1900) was an American Indian agent in what is now the U.S. state of Washington, who was known as an authority on the indigenous peoples of the Pacific Northwest Coast, an Indian artifact collector on behalf of the Smithsonian Institution, and for writing the first ethnography of the Makah tribal group, among whom he lived.

-A curious and creative man, his imaginative ambitions included a fantasy of making paper from Puget Sound seaweed.
+He began collecting Haida artefacts in or around the 1870s, though he first visited Haida Gwaii in 1883, as an assistant and collector for the Fish Commission.